 Barrier contraception (condom and occlusive cap e.g. diaphragm or cervical cap with spermicide)

 True abstinence (where this is in accordance with the participants’ preferred and usual lifestyle)

+Sterilisation (e.g. tubal ligation, oophorectomy, hysterectomy, vasectomy)

 Men are required to use adequate contraception for the entire duration of the trial (and for 8 months after if randomised to the Ravulizumab arm only) upon completion of the last treatment.
 This includes: